88-degrees/Book-of-Changes/appendix02s2.md

 In the 'Daily Lecture' it is said that the lesson of paragraph 2 is that 'the subject of the line should make the repression of 1 his own exclusive work, and not allow it to pass on to the subject of any of the other lines.'
 That view is rather different from the one indicated in my supplement.

-'His steps have not been drawn into the course of the first <sub>[p.
-323](#p-323)</sub> line:' -- we have to supply, land therefore there will be no great error.'
+'His steps have not been drawn into the course of the [first line](#p-323):' -- we have to supply, land therefore there will be no great error.'

 Paragraph 4.
 See what is said on the Text.
 But that the subject of the line stands alone is owing, it is here implied, to his own impatience.
 If he could exercise forbearance, he would find a proper opportunity to check the advance of the subject of line 1.